H-Yulong/HereditarySubstitution/README.md

 # Hereditary Substitution
-A formalization of hereditary substitution for STLC, using a "continuation-passing style" single-variable substitution to show termination.
+A formalization of hereditary substitution for STLC, in a "continuation-passing" style that makes it structurally recursive.

 ### Repo
 Basic.agda - small library of basic things